-Under the terms, the Company can acquire up to an undivided 50% interest in the property by funding phase one expenditures of \$5.0 million and cash payments of \$600,000 over five years with a minimum commitment of \$1.75 million in the first two years (\$0.75 million by the first anniversary and \$1.0 million by the second anniversary of entering into the agreement).
+Under the terms, the Company can acquire up to an undivided 50% interest in the property by funding phase one expenditures of \$5 million and cash payments of \$600,000 by June 30, 2024 with a minimum commitment of \$1.75 million in the first two years (\$0.75 million by the first anniversary and \$1 million by the second anniversary of entering into the agreement).
 During the option period, Wallbridge shall have the right to act as operator of the property.
-On November 4, 2022, the Company and Midland amended the agreement on the Casault property to extend the June 30, 2023 spending requirement of \$1,250,000 to on or before December 31, 2023.
+On September 29, 2023, the Company and Midland amended the agreement on the Casault property to extend the June 30, 2024 spending requirement of \$2 million to on or before June 30, 2025.
+Upon completion of phase one expenditures, the Company has the option to increase its undivided interest in the Casault property to 65% by incurring additional expenditures and/or making cash payments of \$6 million within two years from the date of earning the initial 50% interest.